danrud89/Walletfy-v1.0/readme.md

-# Dreamchaser
+# Walletfy
-Dreamchaser is a web application that can help you manage your home budget.
-I introduced all the features in the video on my personal website: https://www.bartoszchodyla.pl/portoflio/aplikacja-webowa-dreamchaser.
-If you want to test the application, it's available at the following address: https://dreamchaser.bartoszchodyla.pl/
+Walletfy is a web application that can help you manage your home budget.

 <h2>Installation</h2>
 If you want to run the app on your computer to play with the code, those are the steps you need to follow: <br/>